marcidy/exiting_arduino/docs/source/start_from_ide.rst

     `-E`
         Preprocess only; do not compile, assemble or link.
 This seems at odds with `-c`, however when used together it means "First preprocess only, then compile and and assemble only", which is steps 1 through 3 of compilation.
     `-o <filename>`
         Output the results into <filename>.
-Here, the /dev/null is a special file on linux which looks like a file, but really just discards the output.
+Here, the /dev/null is a special file on Linux which looks like a file, but really just discards the output.
 Seems weird, but what's actually happening is that the useful output is produced by sub-processes.

 The other options aren't consumed directly by avr-g++ and are passed to the sub-processes that avr-g++ uses.
 Let's take a look at some of them.